Affiliate Disclosure

 Bundled with XCode 11Playgrounds bundled with XCode 11

 The app is available both on iPadOS and bundled with Xcode for macOS.
-Originally introduced and bundled with Xcode 6, Apple designed the macOS version of Playgrounds to give developers a place to quickly code and receive immediate feedback without needing to recompile every time the developer tweaks the code.
+Originally introduced and bundled with Xcode 6, Apple designed the macOS version of Playgrounds to give developers a place to quickly code and receive immediate feedback without recompiling every time the developer tweaks the code.

-Another upside is that it gave developers a quick way to test out user interface elements without needing to build the entire program first.
+Another upside is that it gave developers a quick way to test user interface elements without first building the entire program.

-These goals can be completed by filling in code and debugging scripts, teaching coders the basic syntax of coding.
+These goals can be completed by filling in code, debugging scripts, and teaching coders the basic coding syntax.

 Topics